-My mother has had this recipe for dill pickles for ages, and I have to say, that while they aren’t true fermented pickles, they’re still my favorite.
+She has had this recipe for dill pickles for ages, and I have to say they’re still my favorite almost three decades later.

 - 6½ cups water